 Polyurethane.
 The spray bonds over the vinyl, creating a coating resistant to moisture, UV rays, and peeling.

-Tumblers can be used widely, exposing them to both extremes of temperature.
-You should, therefore, be very deliberate about the sealant you use on it.
-These are the most common methods to consider.
-Pick one that is most convenient for your tumbler.
+Tumblers can be used widely, especially outdoors, exposing them to both extremes of temperatures and UV rays.
+These environmental factors quickly deteriorate the quality of the vinyl decal.
+You should, therefore, be very deliberate about the sealant you use on it..

 However, it has several drawbacks, such as a long curing time of at least 28 days for dishwasher use and limited durability compared to other methods.